BlockResearchGroup/compas_ags/README.md

 * Bi-directional Algebraic Graph Statics
 * Load-path optimisation of funcicular networks

-See "[Publications](https://blockresearchgroup.github.io/compas_ags/publications.html)" for more info.
+See "[Publications](https://blockresearchgroup.github.io/compas_ags/latest/publications.html)" for more info.

 ## Getting Started

-Have a look at the "Getting Started" instructions in the docs: <https://blockresearchgroup.github.io/compas_ags/gettingstarted.html>.
+Have a look at the "Getting Started" instructions in the docs: <https://blockresearchgroup.github.io/compas_ags/latest/gettingstarted.html>.

 ## First Steps

-A good place to start exploring AGS through `compas_ags` are the [tutorial](https://blockresearchgroup.github.io/compas_ags/tutorial.html), and the [examples](https://blockresearchgroup.github.io/compas_ags/examples.html).
+A good place to start exploring AGS through `compas_ags` are the [examples](https://blockresearchgroup.github.io/compas_ags/latest/examples.html).

 ## Questions and feedback